mariovyord/simple-notes/README.md

 ## Themes

 The app has light and dark theme.
-It auto-selects theme based on browser preferences.